CedricNtwari/budget-explorer/README.md

 I used Django's testing framework to automate key tests.
 Below is a brief overview of the testing strategy:

-1. **Automated Testing**:
+a. **Automated Testing**:

 - I implemented unit tests for key features of the application, including authentication, CRUD operations, and search functionality
 - Each feature was tested for "happy flow" (success cases) and "bad flow" (error cases)
 - The automated tests ensure that core functionalities behave as expected under different conditions and handle errors gracefully

-2. **Manual Testing**:
+b. **Manual Testing**:

 - In addition to automated testing, I conducted manual testing to verify the application's responsiveness and usability across various browsers (Chrome, Firefox, Safari) and devices (mobile and desktop)
 - Manual tests covered interactive elements such as form submissions, navigation, and mobile responsiveness

-3. **Test Coverage**:
+c. **Test Coverage**:

 I aimed for a high test coverage, ensuring that all critical functionalities are covered by tests

-- Unit Tests: Focus on key components such as views, models, and forms.
+- **Unit Tests:** Focus on key components such as views, models, and forms.
-- Integration Tests: Verify that different parts of the system work together correctly, such as user authentication, data handling, and map integration.
+- **Integration Tests:** Verify that different parts of the system work together correctly, such as user authentication, data handling, and map integration.
-- User Interface (UI) Tests: Ensure the application renders correctly on various devices and screen sizes, and that interactive elements like buttons and forms function as expected.
+- **User Interface (UI) Tests:** Ensure the application renders correctly on various devices and screen sizes, and that interactive elements like buttons and forms function as expected.

 For a detailed breakdown of all test cases, including expected results and test execution, please refer to the [TESTING.md](./TESTING.md) file.